German Bauzulieferer to US answer

 US service and warranty architecture

 A US owner's representative or project manager asks who services the product after installation, where parts ship from, and who owns the warranty claim if the product fails in year three.
 A German head office in Duesseldorf with a US distributor who has no service infrastructure is not an acceptable answer.
-The commercial layer needs a named US service route before the product can be specified on a risk-sensitive project.
+The website, offer, proof, and follow-up needs a named US service route before the product can be specified on a risk-sensitive project.

 Procurement entry requirement